 The solution employed here is based on Arval’s K'energy system.
 It provides a cost-effective solution while complying with all architectural requirements and all energy-saving requirements in terms of thermal insulation.

 The town of Geislingen an der Steige, as it is officially known, is located between Stuttgart and Ulm, some 15 km southwest of Göppingen.
 This new day nursery was built with the aim of achieving low energy consumption.
 It was designed by the architect Klaus Bock, who used his knowledge of local conditions to create his design, placing particular emphasis on the roof surface.

 Architectural competition and winning design

-The town of Geislingen organised a competition between architects for the construction of the day nursery in order to increase the number of childcare facilities.
-Initially, the brief laid out a design for a day nursery for three years old children and older, divided into four groups, with a cost not exceeding two million euros in total.
+The town of Geislingen organised a competition among architects for the construction of the nursery in order to increase the number of childcare facilities.
+Initially, the brief laid out a design for a day nursery for children three years old and older, divided into four groups, with a cost not exceeding two million Euros in total.